Friday, August 9, 2024

 Religion views morality much differently.
 They tend to treat humanity as too inferior a race to have thought up any useful moral rules on our own.
 Our morality must therefore have come from a superior source, something super human must be its origin.

-Christians like to say that morality is perfectly condensed in a single statement whenever it is convenient.
-The churches do not really believe that all of morality can be reduced to the imperative to love your fellows as you would have them love you.
-Church writers have filled many, many volumes with debates on moral rules.
-But the church is perfectly satisfied letting its sheep believe that all of morality can be found in that one remark.
-The church is all about believers in miracles, you know.
+Christians like to pretend that all of morality is perfectly condensed in a single statement.
+Church writers have filled many, many volumes with debates on moral rules, so we know that the churches do not officially believe that all of morality can be reduced to the imperative to love your fellows as you would have them love you.
+But the church is perfectly satisfied letting its sheep believe that all of morality can somehow be found in that one remark.
+The church is all about cultivating believers in miracles, you know.
 And if all of morality could in fact be captured in a few words, would that not be miraculous?
 So, let 'em believe, thinks the priest.

 When they are forced to face moral reality, the Christian moralist resorts to divine command theory, a version of deontology.
 According to this view, as long as there is a divine command relevant to your conduct, you should follow that command.
 Where a divine command is lacking, there can be no sin/immorality because immorality just means violating a divine command, so far as these theorists are concerned.